 Check My Blog

-I work at the Systems Research Group and Cloud Efficiency.
-My goal is to propose and implement more efficient solutions that increase datacenters resource utilization and save costs for Azure clients.
+I worked at the Systems Research Group and Cloud Efficiency.
+My goal has been to propose and implement more efficient solutions that increase datacenters resource utilization and save costs for Azure clients.

 As a Research & Development Engineer, I collaborated with the business team to analyze clients needs and propose technology solutions to the market needs.
 In addition, I researched and executed best practicies in software development processes.